jimmieego/reading-notes/CSS/CSS-in-Depth.md

 Example: Paragraphs (`<p>`), by default, have a 1 em top margin and a 1 em bottom margin.
 When you stack two paragraphs, one after the other, their margins don’t add up to a gap of 2 em.
 Instead they collapse, overlapping to produce only 1 em of space between the two paragraphs.

+This behavior typically means you can style margins on various elements without much concern for what might appear above or below them.
+The collapsed margin between the elements only appears larger if the following element requires more space.

 Note: Margin collapsing only occurs with top and bottom margins.
 Left and right margins don’t collapse.